Piercingxx/Piercingxx/README.md

 # PiercingXX
 > I bend Linux to my will so you don’t have to.
-Desktops, tablets, servers—press the button, watch the chaos organize itself.
+Desktops, tablets, servers —press the button, watch the chaos organize itself.

 ---